minio/docs/source/lifecycle-management/transition-objects-to-s3.rst

 3) Verify the Transition Rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc-cmd:`mc ilm list` command to review the configured transition
+Use the :mc-cmd:`mc ilm ls` command to review the configured transition
 rules:

 .. code-block:: shell
    :class: copyable

-   mc ilm list ALIAS/PATH --transition
+   mc ilm ls ALIAS/PATH --transition

-- Replace :mc-cmd:`ALIAS <mc ilm list TARGET>` with the :mc:`alias <mc alias>`
+- Replace :mc-cmd:`ALIAS <mc ilm ls TARGET>` with the :mc:`alias <mc alias>`
   of the MinIO deployment.

-- Replace :mc-cmd:`PATH <mc ilm list TARGET>` with the name of the bucket for
+- Replace :mc-cmd:`PATH <mc ilm ls TARGET>` with the name of the bucket for
   which to retrieve the configured lifecycle management rules.